-In order to satisfy The Code of Practice, which explicitly states that revaluations must be 'sufficiently regular to ensure that the carrying amount is not materially different from the current value at the end of the reporting period', all land and buildings have undergone a desk top valuation assessment on 31st March 2021.
-All the stations are classed as a specialised building using the Depreciated Replacement Cost (DRC) method.
+In order to satisfy The Code of Practice, which explicitly states that revaluations must be 'sufficiently regular to ensure that the carrying amount is not materially different from the current value at the end of the reporting period', all land and buildings have undergone a desk top valuation assessment on 31st March 2022; eleven of the properties had an on-site inspection; during the next two years the remaining properties will also have an on-site inspection thereby the complete portfolio of properties will all have been inspected by 2024.
+All the stations are classed as a specialised building using the Depreciated Replacement Cost (DRC) method with the exception of the Stafford Fire Station Annex building which has been separated from the Stafford Fire Station site asset and revalued in 2021/22 at fair value.